 Q: What if I need a bike for an extended period of time?
 Can I keep one overnight, or work out a semester loan of some kind?

 A: Unfortunately, no. Red Bikes are only available for one day use, and not after dark.
-If you are looking to rent out a bike for a longer period of time, say a whole semester, you should check out the Green Bikes program, a new initiative through the Center for Sustainability Education and The Handlebar.
+If you are looking to rent out a bike for a longer period of time, say a whole semester, you should check out the Green Bikes program, an initiative through the Center for Sustainability Education and The Handlebar.